whereismypony/whereismypony/README.md

 - 🌱 I’m currently learning Java and NodeJS
 - 💞️ I’m looking to collaborate on nothing for now
 - 📫 No current way to reach me

+This repository is special because i dont know.